-Course Title Principles of Management

-Course Code PME 12022

-Course Objectives To provide a systematic and rational approach to the analysis and handling of issues/problems in Management To understand the significant ways to face

-the challenges in the environment to drive the organization towards success.
+Course Title Principles of Management Course Code PME 12022 Course Objectives To provide a systematic and rational approach to the analysis and handling of issues/problems in Management To understand the significant ways to face the challenges in the environment to drive the organization towards success.

 Contents Introduction to Management

 The environment and corporate Culture

 Ethics and Social Responsibility

 Managerial Decision Making

 Designing Adaptive Organizations

 Human Resource Management

 Leadership

 Motivation

 Communication

 Managerial and Quality Control

 Course Basic Mathematics

-Title Dasic Mathematics
+Title

-Course Code BME 12022
+Course BME 12022

+Code

-Course Objectives The objectives of this course are:
+Course The objectives of this course are:

-To provide the fundamental ideas of the Basic Mathematics.

-To promote the student's Mathematics

-knowledge and skills to solve the real world problems.

-To promote the critical thinking and problem

-solving ability independently.
+Objectives To provide the fundamental ideas of the Basic Mathematics.
+To promote the student's Mathematics knowledge and skills to solve the real world problems.
+To promote the critical thinking and problem solving ability independently.

 Contents Indices:

+Contents muices:

 1.1.
 Rules of indices.

 1.2.
 Simplification of algebraic expressions.

 Logarithms:

 1.3.
 Rules of logarithms.

 1.4.
 Common logarithms.

 1.5.
 Antilogarithms.

 1.6.
-Evaluation of algebraic expressions without log tables.
+Evaluation of algebraic expressions

+without log tables.

 1.7.
-Evaluation of algebraic expressions by using the log tables.
+Evaluation of algebraic expressions by

+using the log tables.

 Solution of Quadratic Equations:

 1.8.
 Solution by factors.

+1.9.
+Solution by completing the square.

+1.10.
+Solution by formula.

+1.11.
+Nature of roots and its applications.

+Solution of Simultaneous Equations:

+(Simultaneous linear equations with two

+unknowns)

+1.12.
+Solution by substitution.

+1.13.
+Solution by equating coefficients.

+Calculus:

+1.14.
+Limits

+i